 - 1 Access help using the Help task pane. - 1.
-Press the <F1> key.
-A Help task pane appears at the right of the screen. - 2.
-Type: Save into the text box at the top of the page:
+Click: Help→Help.

-3. Click the magnifying glass icon or press the <Enter> key.
+A Help task pane appears at the right of the screen.
+If you progress to the Essential Skills book in this series, you'll learn a lot more about task panes and how they differ from regular Excel dialogs

-A list of help topics relating to Save topics appears (see sidebar).
-Note that this list is served from the Internet and is constantly updated.
+2. Type: Save into the text box at the top of the Help task pane:

-4. Click on any of the help topics displayed to read a detailed description.
+- 3. Click the magnifying glass icon or press the <Enter> key. - A list of help topics relating to Save topics appears (see sidebar).
+Note that this list is served from the Internet and is constantly updated. - 4.
+Click on any of the help topics displayed to read a detailed description. - 2 Get help directly from the Ribbon. - 1.
+Close the Help task pane by clicking the close button in the top right corner of the Help pane. - 2.
+Click the Home tab on the Ribbon and hover the mouse cursor over the drop-down arrow to the right of the word General in the Number group.

-- 2 Get help directly from the Ribbon. - 1.
-Close the Help task pane by clicking the close button in the top right corner of the help pane. - 2.
-Click the Home tab on the Ribbon and hover the mouse cursor over the drop down arrow to the right of the word General in the Number group. - 3.
 If you keep the mouse still, after a short delay a screen tip pops up providing a short description of what the drop-down list is for: